dypaul/Bulk_import_workspaces_Cisco_Control_Hub/README.md

 1. **Obtain an API Token:**

-   To use our project, you'll need to obtain an API token from [Webex](https://developer.webex.com/docs/getting-started).
+   To use our project, you'll need to obtain an API token from [Webex Developper - Control Hub](https://developer.webex.com/docs/getting-started).
 This token is required for authentication and authorization.

 2. **Replace the Token in the Code:**

-   Open the project's source code (Bulk_import_workspaces.py) and locate the file or section where the API token needs to be provided.
-Look for a variable named `access_token`.
+   Open the project's source code (Bulk_import_workspaces.py) and locate the section where the API token needs to be provided.
+The variable named `access_token`.

 3. **Insert Your API Token:**